 Even though a major advantage of the Helix is the traction it offers, many climbers find that this traction doesn’t apply to indoor climbs.
 Slippery faux rocks in gyms require a more aggressive sole than the Helix has.
 Easy climbs can still be done but advanced courses will likely leave you straining yourself to keep your balance.

 The suede upper and Flexan midsole make this shoe fit the foot amazingly well with plenty of flexibility but this benefit also has a downside.
-Regular, extended wear usually leaves the Helix feeling a little loose after a while.
+Regular, extended wear usually leaves the Helix feeling a little loose after a while, particularly along the heel.
 This is an annoying issue but can be remedied by buying a size smaller than you originally planned on wearing.

-However, this fix also means the shoe will be on the tight side at first.
-Some climbers that are big fans of this model end up buying two sizes – one looser fit for casual climbing comfort and a more aggressive fit for when they really need a lot of feel.
+However, this fix also means the shoe will be on the right side at first.
+Some climbers that are big fans of this model end up buying two sizes – one looser fit for casual climbing comfort and a more aggressive fit for when they really need a lot of feels.